CitizenLabDotCo/citizenlab/engines/email_campaigns/README.md

 1. If not yet exisiting, add a new `LogActivityJob` to the appropriate side FX service.

 2. Create a notification file in `models/notifications`.
+Make sure to specify as many of the supported attributes (e.g. idea, comment...) as possible.

+3. Add a new factory for this type of notification.

-3. Create a frontend task to support the new notification.
+4. Create a frontend task to support the new notification.

 ## Add the Actual Campaign